Ghosts of Mars

-Ghosts of Mars (titled onscreen as John Carpenter's Ghosts of Mars) is a 2001 American science fantasy action horror film written, directed and scored by John Carpenter.
+Ghosts of Mars (titled onscreen as John Carpenter's Ghosts of Mars) is a 2001 American action horror film written, directed and scored by John Carpenter.
 It was produced by Screen Gems and distributed by Sony Pictures Releasing.
 It stars Natasha Henstridge, Ice Cube, Jason Statham, Pam Grier, Clea DuVall and Joanna Cassidy.
 Set on a colonized Mars in the 22nd century, the film follows a squad of police officers and a convicted criminal who fight against the residents of a mining colony who have been possessed by the ghosts of the planet's original inhabitants.

-Ghosts of Mars received mostly negative reviews and was a box office bomb, earning $14 million against a $28 million production budget.
+Ghosts of Mars received mostly negative reviews and was a box office flop, earning $14 million against a $28 million production budget.
 The film would be John Carpenter's last until his return with The Ward in 2010.

 Ghosts of Mars has garnered a cult following since its release, with critics praising the action sequences, soundtrack and blending of genres.

 Plot

-Set in the year 2176, Mars has been 84% terraformed, giving the planet an Earth-like atmosphere.
+In the year 2176, Mars has been 84% terraformed, giving the planet an Earth-like atmosphere.
 Martian society has become matriarchal, centering on the city of Chryse, with smaller outposts connected by an expansive network of trains.
-In the wake of a series of mysterious 'incidents', Police Lieutenant Melanie Ballard is called before a tribunal to give testimony following a disastrous mission to the remote mining outpost Shining Canyon to retrieve convicted felon James 'Desolation' Williams, of which she is apparently the sole survivor.
+Police Lieutenant Melanie Ballard is called before a tribunal to give testimony, following a disastrous mission to the remote mining outpost Shining Canyon to retrieve convicted felon James 'Desolation' Williams to stand trial.
+She is apparently the sole survivor.

-Through a series of flashbacks (and flashbacks within flashbacks as new perspectives are incorporated into the narrative), Ballard recounts details of the mission.
-Accompanied by Captain Helena Braddock, cocky Sergeant Jericho Butler and rookie officers Bashira Kincaid and Michael Descanso, Ballard arrives at Shining Canyon to find the town seemingly deserted.
-Investigating the local jail, Braddock discovers a trio of individuals who appear to have sealed themselves into one of the cells; among them science officer Dr Arlene Whitlock.
-Ballard and Butler also find a number of disoriented miners and the convict Williams.
+Through a series of flashbacks (and flashbacks within flashbacks as new perspectives are incorporated into the narrative), Ballard recounts the mission.
+Ballard's crew, consisting of Captain Helena Braddock, cocky Sergeant Jericho Butler, and rookie officers Bashira Kincaid and Michael Descanso, arrive to find Shining Canyon deserted.
+Investigating the local jail, they discover three people in one of the cells; among them, scientist Dr. Arlene Whitlock.
+They also find a number of possessed miners and the convict Williams.

-When Braddock suddenly disappears while patrolling the town with Ballard, Butler volunteers to look for her while Ballard returns to the jail where Williams escapes.
-Ballard and Williams are soon attacked by several of the miners, forcing them to work together and incapacitate them.
-Ballard is forced to shoot and kill one of them, causing the affliction to be passed on to one of the three survivors.
-Venturing out to the edge of town in search of Braddock, Butler witnesses a feral miner impale the Captain's severed head on a spike alongside many others before discovering a large assembly in the canyon below committing horrific acts of self-mutilation and ritualistic execution.
+When Braddock suddenly disappears, Butler looks for her while Williams escapes.
+Ballard and Williams are attacked by the miners, forcing them to work together.
+Outside, Butler witnesses a possessed miner impale Captain Braddock's severed head on a spike alongside many others.
+He then discovers a large assembly of miners in the canyon below, committing horrific acts of self-mutilation and ritualistic execution.